-- It shares a common language with other evaluation frameworks developed by Education Scotland
+- It shares a common language with other evaluation frameworks developed by Education Scotland.

 |A note about the term ‘self-evaluation’

-This term is used to cover the way in which individuals, groups and organisations explore their progress, development and practice to identify what has improved and what still needs to improve.
+This term is used to cover the way in which individuals, groups and organisations explore their progress, development and practice to identify what is working well, what has improved and what still needs to improve.
 It is a way of using evidence to assess achievements, success and areas that require action.
 It is never an end in itself but a means to inform action which will lead to increasingly positive outcomes for the children and young people you work with.

 - Leadership and Management

 Each of the quality indicators is equally important.
 There is a strong relationship between them and all quality indicators contribute to measuring the capacity for improvement.
 When evidence from different quality indicators is combined it can create a unique and powerful story to answer the key question: How good can we be?
 The QIs also link to complementary QIs within How Good Is Our School?
 4 .

 Getting started – how to use How good is food in schools in Scotland?

 The resource can be used flexibly.
 It is not necessary to use a complete QI nor the entire framework for self-evaluation to be effective.
 You may choose to start by looking briefly at all of the QIs.
 Through this, you may identify the ones most appropriate to explore in more detail.
 You might start with a QI which challenges you, or an aspect you feel more confident about.
 Although you do not need to use every QI, they do relate to one another and it would be useful to demonstrate self-evaluation across them all over time.
 See other suggestions for getting started in the Tools and Resources section.

 For ease each of the QIs follows the same format however you can choose at which point to begin.